w3f/polkadot-wiki/docs/learn/how-to/stake-your-dot.md

 3\.
 In the next step, choose the validators you want to nominate.
 You can select up to 16 validators on both Polkadot and Kusama.

 The staking dashboard gives you several ways to choose your validator.
-You can generate an "Optimal Selection", pick from "Active Low Commission" or "[From Favorites](../../general/dashboards/staking-dashboard.md)", or add them from scratch using the "Manual Selection" option:
+You can generate an "Optimal Selection," pick from "Active Low Commission" or "[From Favorites](../../general/dashboards/staking-dashboard.md)," or add them from scratch using the "Manual Selection" option:

 ![](../../assets/how-to/65029020533.png)

-If you're not happy with the suggested validators, click "Re-Generate" to create a new set or add more validators: "From Favorites", "High Performance Validator", "Active Validators", or "Random Validators".
+If you're not happy with the suggested validators, click "Re-Generate" to create a new set or add more validators: "From Favorites," "High Performance Validator," "Active Validators," or "Random Validators."
 Click on the "X" button next to the one you want to replace:

 ![](../../assets/how-to/65029020178.png)